pieterlouw/caddy-net/README.md

 *This server type plugin works as intended but is still considered BETA*

-***Note***: *Because the server type is still in early development the syntax for the Caddyfile might change, but will try to havee syntax above backward compatible.*
+***Note***: *Because the server type is still in early development the syntax for the Caddyfile might change, but will try to have syntax above backward compatible.*

 ## Use cases ##